There are only three reasons horses do not travel round, relaxed, and through: Fear, Pain, and Confusion.

 I sewed a ThinLine pad on a piece of elk hide (which is usually all I ride with) and found it did many things for me and then I knew I could help riders learn to speak to their horses and become one with them much faster than many hours of speaking and riding.
 The ThinLine saddle pad takes out much of the extra noise or unintentional movement (movement by the rider which is not intended to be a command for the horse and only the movements with more direct contact or press, is heard by the horse.
 Just adding a pad has greatly reduced all that extra noise which frustrates horses.

 I have also been using the ThinLine reins and have felt much peace as I watch riders become so much softer with their hands.
-This happens not only in the good moments but also in the startled moments, when the horse suddenly startles the rider no longer feels the need to grab because the reins will not be jerked out of their hand.
+This happens not only in the good moments but also in the startling moments when the horse suddenly startles the rider no longer feels the need to grab because the reins will not be jerked out of their hand.

 I would like for all horses to feel the oneness I feel with them and since teachers cannot be with students every minute of their lives I am joyful I have found this product which helps horses work with more trust and clarity while riders get better and better.
 It is always about the horse.